clarmso/cards-against-containers/rest-api/README.md

 # REST API Server for Cards Against Containers

-This directory contains the source files for the REST API server and the configuration files associated with it.
+This directory contains the source files for the REST API server and the configuration files for deploying the server to Google Cloud Platform.

 ## 🚀 Quick Start